jbOhland93/milk-2-dynamic-optics-dm/README.md

 | `make clean` | Deletes the build directory. |
 | `make run SETTINGS_FILE=<dm-settings-file>` | Builds and executes the software after it has already been built.
 Shortcut for `./build/milk-2-dynamic-optics-dm <dm-settings-file>` |

+After building, export the build directory to the environmental variables:
+``export MILK_TO_DO_DM_PATH=<path-to-repository>/build/``

-The configuration for this C++ program, including the IP of the DM, the input image stream, and other parameters, is specified through a text file.
+The configuration for this C++ program, including the IP of the DM, the input ImageStreamIO stream name, and other parameters, is specified through a text file.
 This file's path must be provided as an argument when running the executable.
 For reference, an example file (``dm-settings-default``) containing all possible settings is located at the top level of this repository.